tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Example 2: Testing the outgoing messages

 In the previous example, we made no verifications against the request mechanism so that we could focus solely on display semantics.
-The next set of tests focuses on the request mechanics.
+The next example focuses on the request mechanics.
 We're interested in exercising the interaction between the UI and the Portfolio port.

-The previous test asks "when I ask for a portfolio value in the UI, how is it displayed?", this example is concerned with what it actually means to ask for a portfolio's value?
+The previous test asks "when I ask for a portfolio value in the UI, how is it displayed?", this test is concerned with what it actually means to ask for a portfolio's value?

 ![](images/part2/design.md/test-ui-to-portfolio.png)